-Dry charge - Process by which the electrodes are formed and assembled in a charged state without electrolyte.
+Dry charge - process by which the electrodes are formed and assembled in a charged state.
 The cell or battery is activated when the electrolyte is added.

-Effective internal resistance (Re) - The apparent opposition to current within a battery that manifests itself as a drop in battery voltage proportional to the discharge current.
-Its value is dependent upon battery design, state of charge, temperature and age.
-Electrolyte - In a lead acid battery, the electrolyte is sulfuric acid diluted with water.
+Effective internal resistance, R_e - the apparent opposition to current within a battery that manifests itself as a drop in battery voltage proportional to the discharge current.
+Its value is dependent upon battery design, state-of-charge, temperature and age.

+Electrolyte - in a lead-acid battery, the electrolyte is sulfuric acid diluted with water.
 It is a conductor and is also a supplier of hydrogen and sulfate ions for the reaction.

-Electromotive force (EMF) - Potential causing electricity to flow in a closed circuit.
+Electromotive force (EMF) - potential causing electricity to flow in a closed circuit.

-Electron - That part of an atom having a negative charge.
+Electron - that part of an atom having a negative charge.

-End of discharge voltage - The voltage of the battery at the termination of a discharge test but before the discharge is stopped.
-See cut off voltage and End point voltage (EPV).
+End-of-discharge voltage - the voltage of the battery at the termination of a discharge but before the discharge is stopped.
+See cut off voltage.

-End of life - The stage at which the battery or cell meets specific failure criteria.
+End-of-life - the stage at which the battery or cell meet specific failure criteria.

-End point voltage (EPV) - Cell or battery voltage at which point the rated discharge capacity had been delivered at a specified rate of discharge.
+End-point voltage - cell or battery voltage at which point the rated discharge capacity had been delivered at a specified rate-of-discharge.
 Also used to specify the cell or battery voltage below which the connected equipment will not operate or below which operation is not recommended.
 Sometimes called cutoff voltage or voltage end point.

-Entrainment - The process whereby gasses generated in the cell carry electrolyte through the vent cap.
+Entrainment - the process whereby gases generated in the cell carry electrolyte through the vent cap.

-Fast charging - Rapid return of energy to a battery at the C rate or more.
+Fast charging - rapid return of energy to a battery at the C rate or more.

-Float charge - A method of maintaining a cell or battery in a charged condition by continuous, long term constant voltage charging at a level sufficient to balance self discharge.
+Float charge - a method of maintaining a cell or battery in a charged condition by continuous, long-term constant voltage charging at a level sufficient to balance self-discharge.